Email Tweet this Like this

 Measures of blood pressure

-The primary indication for olmesartan (Benicar) is as a mild hypotensive drug.
+The primary indication for olmesartan (Benicar)Medication taken regularly by patients on the Marshall Protocol for its ability to activate the Vitamin D Receptor. is as a mild hypotensive drug.
 As one can see from the FDA label for Benicar (right), the dose response curve for Benicar is asymptotic, with higher dosages of the drug having incrementally smaller decreases in blood pressure.
 For example, the difference between 40mg and 80mg of olmesartan results in a decrease of no more than 1mm Hg.

 A decline in systolic pressure greater than 15mm Hg of mercury cannot solely be due to olmesartan’s hypotensive action.
 Instead, the drop is also likely due to the disease processes itself.

 For example, the widespread destruction of bacteria and human cells infected by bacteria can lower blood pressure.
-Although this isn’t true of all bacterial forms, when some forms of bacteria are destroyed, they release endotoxins,11 the bioavailability of which can lead to a steep decline in blood pressure.12
+Although this isn’t true of all bacterial forms, when some forms of bacteria are destroyed, they release endotoxins,11) the bioavailability of which can lead to a steep decline in blood pressure.12)

 If a patient suffers low blood pressure before the MP, low blood pressure will return as a symptom of immunopathology while on the MP.
 In most cases, we find as bacterial die-off subsides, blood pressure levels begin to return to a normal range even as patients continue to take the same dose of olmesartan.